thomasloupe/Slackord/docs/FAQ.md

 A: See the [glossary](./glossary.md) for the meaning of Slackord.

 ### Q: Where can I find documentation?
-A: We have a dedicated directory `docs` in the root of the github repo containing:
+A: Visit the `docs` directory in the root of the github repository containing:
 - [glossary](./glossary.md)
 - This FAQ

 ### How do I get started with Slackord?
-A: The [README](../README.md) traditionally is home to the installation and configuration *howto*
+A: Start using Slackord by visiting the [README](../README.md).

 ## Q: How do I contribute to Slackord?
 A: If you'd like to contribute to Slackord, you can raise an issue about the contribution, then create a PR and link it to your issue for review.